zeroDivZero/notes-ios/notes/testing/1_test_pyramid.md

 * **Self-verifying:** Test should unambiguously say whether it passed or failed, with no room for interpretation.
 * **Timely:** They should be written before or alongside production code.

-Unit tests assure that little bits of app work, so hopefully when little bits combined into bigger bits, those work too.
+Unit tests assure atomic bits of code work, so when combined into bigger parts, those work too.

 Since code is tested in isolation, if other components involved, often simulated with test doubles to keep test simple.

 ## Integration Tests

-When different components combine to complete specific task in app.
+Test different components combine to complete specific task correctly.
 E.g., unit tests verify A, B, and C work in isolation, then create integration test to verify A -> B -> C leads to D.

 Should still be isolated and repeatable, but may not be fast, self-verifying (may require manual check of result), and timely.